What Devalues A Home Appraisal And How Can You Prevent It?

 Unpermitted additions or alterations can negatively impact a home appraisal and reduce a property’s market value.
 If an appraiser discovers unapproved renovations, they may exclude them from the home’s total square footage, leading to a lower mortgage appraisal.
 Buyers and lenders rely on accurate valuations, and unpermitted work can create uncertainty, making the home less desirable.

 Additionally, unpermitted renovations may fail to meet local building codes or safety regulations, posing potential legal and financial risks.
+Records from NYC ACRIS help verify permit status for renovations.
 Non-compliant modifications can lead to fines, insurance issues, or difficulties in selling the property.
 A lower estate appraisal can also result in lenders reducing loan offers or rejecting mortgage applications altogether.

 The appraiser may even require the homeowner to remove any unpermitted structures, which can be both costly and time-consuming.
 Fixing or legalizing unauthorized renovations often involves permits, inspections, and additional construction work.
 Ensuring all renovations comply with local regulations helps protect the property’s mortgage appraisal value and simplifies future real estate transactions.